URpineapple/Front-end-Developer-Interview-Questions/src/answers/javascript-questions.md

 - How can you share code between files?
 - Why you might want to create static class members?
 - What is the difference between `while` and `do-while` loops in JavaScript?
+- What is a promise?
+Where and how would you use promise?

 ## Coding questions